-$^{^3}$ As noted, the ground space has a degeneracy labeled by the ground states of the SU(4) ferromagnet.
-The label depends on the initial state.
-We drop the label from our notation for simplicity, as the label does not impact the following discussion.
+3As noted, the ground space has a degeneracy labeled by the ground states of the SU(4) ferromagnet.
+The label depends on the initial

-$^{^4}$ The gaps between these eigenstates' energies and the groundstate energy vanishes in the thermodynamic limit but remains nonzero at finite L.
+$^{^4}$ The gaps between these eigenstates' energies and the ground-state energy vanishes in the thermodynamic limit but remains nonzero at finite L.